micromark/common-markup-state-machine/readme.md

     This is not an HTML block.
     Reconsume in the [*Content continuation state*][s-content-continuation]

-### 9.19 HTML block open simple self closing tag state
+### 9.19 HTML block open simple self closing state

 *   ↪ **U+003E GREATER THAN (`>`)**